NathanKr/next.js-static-blog-with-markdown/README.md

 ```

 <h2>Code - client</h2>
-This is done on the client
+The processed HTML is rendered on the client side like this:

 ```typescript
 <div